Garlic is a member of the same group of plants as the

 of allicin.

-Garlic side effects or caution
+Garlic side effects or caution,

-bad breath, it may be a good idea to not consume
+It may be a good idea to not consume

 thinning properties of garlic.
 Very high intake of garlic may cause easy